NidhishShah10/GlobaCash-Converter/README.md

 1) Obtain an API key from a reliable currency exchange rate API provider.

-2) Replace the "API key" and "Request Link" in the convert and getExchangeRate methods of written code with your actual API key and request link.
+2) Replace the "API key" and "Request Link" in the convert and getExchangeRate methods of written code with your personalised API key and request link.

 3) Compile and run the application.